-In FY2024, the Board exercised its continuing oversight of the performance of the external auditor.
-Board members provided feedback forming part of the comprehensive review of the external auditor considered by the BAC to assess their effectiveness and service quality.
+In FY2025, the Board exercised its continuing oversight of the performance of the external auditor.

-Based on that assessment, the results of the auditor independence reviews and recommendation of the BAC, in May 2024 the Board agreed that PwC should continue as Macquarie's external auditor.
+Based on that assessment, the results of the auditor independence reviews and recommendation of the BAC, in May 2025 the Board agreed that PwC should continue as Macquarie's external auditor.